 Employers should have a grievance procedure in place to ensure that such a problem can be dealt with internally without a claim being made to external authorities.
-An effective grievance procedure should enable effected employees to discuss bullying with managers, who then take meaningful action.
+An effective grievance procedure should enable affected employees to discuss bullying with managers, who then take meaningful action.

 Case study – workplace bullying

 In a case published by the Australian Government’s Comcare agency, an employee developed a psychiatric condition following persistent bullying as a result of her being promoted to a management position in a restructuring move by her employer.